 To change the color of an environment, click any color from the Color column and the Color picker dialog will pop-up:

-Pick any predefined basic color from the grid for the selected environment, or click the Define Custom Colors button for more options:
+Pick any predefined basic color from the grid for the selected environment, or click the More Colors button for more options:

-To create a new environment, click the New button and enter a name under the Name column, Optionaly, change the default white color to any other following the previous step:
+To create a unique environment, click the New button and enter a name under the Name column.
+Optionally, change the default white color to any other following the previous step: